Prosecutors plan to retry woman in nephew’s death

 RAPID CITY, S.D.
-(AP) - Prosecutors say they will retry a Rapid City woman after jurors could not reach a verdict on a murder charge against her.
+(AP) - Prosecutors plan to retry a Rapid City woman after jurors could not reach a verdict on whether she acted in self-defense when she fatally stabbed her nephew.

-The 12-member jury was split on whether 33-year-old Lorraine Swallow was guilty of second-degree murder in the fatal stabbing of her 28-year-old nephew, Tyrell Bull Bear, last December.
-After four days of testimony from witnesses and hours of deliberation, a jury couldn’t decide if she acted in self-defense.
+The 12-member jury was split on whether Lorraine Swallow, 33, was guilty of second-degree murder in the death of 28-year-old Tyrell Bull Bear last December.
+Jurors heard four days of testimony from witnesses and deliberated for about 10 hours on Friday but could not unanimously agree on a verdict.

 Pennington County state’s attorney Mark Vargo tells the Rapid City Journal his office will retry Swallow.

 Defense attorney Angela Colbath urged Judge Matt Brown to acquit Swallow after the jury couldn’t reach a verdict, saying there was no evidence she acted with a “depraved mind.”
-Brown declined.
-Prosecutor Stacy Wickre said Swallow could have walked away or asked for help after fighting with Bull Bear.
+Prosecutor Stacy Wickre said Swallow could have walked away or asked for help after fighting with Bull Bear rather than stabbing him in the heart.

+“She took advantage of a situation that didn’t put her in grave danger,” Wickre said.

+Brown declined to acquit Swallow, saying jurors should be the ones who decide Swallow’s guilt or innocence.

 Information from: Rapid City Journal, http://www.rapidcityjournal.com